Hamid Reza Sadr: Career

-He was a co-producer of Looking for Scheherazade movie, a documentary directed by Safi Yazdanian in 2003.
+He was a co-producer of Looking for Scheherazade, a documentary directed by Safi Yazdanian in 2003.

-He was a football lover and has written several features on sociology, politics and football.
-His book Once Upon a Time Football is about politics and football but it also tells the story of Sadr's relationship with football and sometimes relates it to his own personal life.
-It has been years now that he appeared on the Iranian national television to talk about football matches and thus has become famous among people.
+Sadr was a soccer enthusiast and wrote several features on sociology, politics and football.
+His book Once Upon a Time Football is about politics and football but also tells the story of his relationship with football and its effect on his own personal life.
+Sadr became famous for his many appearances over several years on Iranian national television, where he talked about football matches.

 Death

 Sadr was diagnosed with stage IV colon cancer in September 2018.
-He began writing his last book from the day he found out about his sickness, a book about his battle with it and all that went through his head during the following months.
-After three years of battle, he died of cancer on 16 July 2021 at the age of 65 years.
+He began writing his last book on the day he found out about his illness, a book about his battle with it and the thoughts and feelings he experienced in the following months.
+After a three-year battle, he died of cancer on 16 July 2021 at the age of 65 years.